-As mentioned previously, you will need to have the USPS 1583 Form notarized for us to be able to accept it.
-The notary should sign box 15 of the form and provide a certification on a separate piece of paper.
+You will need to have the USPS 1583 Form notarized for us to be able to accept it.
+You and the notary will sign the form and the notary should provide an All Purpose Acknowledgement.

 PostScan Mail offers you the convenience of having your 1583 Form notarized via webcam through our partner Notarize.
-They will also send the notarized form directly to us, so you don’t have to worry about a thing.
+They will also send the notarized form directly to us if you use the Postal Consent Form Wizard.

-If you choose to find a notary on your own, notaries can be found almost everywhere.
-Courthouses and banks normally have an in-house notary, or you can use your preferred search engine to find notaries in your area.
+If you choose to find a notary on your own, notaries can be found almost everywhere in the United States.
+Courthouses and banks normally have an in-house notary, or you can do a quick web search to find notaries in your area.

 Bonus tip: Some banks offer free notary service to their existing customers.
 You may want to check with your bank first.